temelkandaz/Closest-Pair-Problem/README.md

     3) <i>java closestpair.Main 2 "/some/directory/input_file_location" "/some/directory/output_file_location"</i> <br/>
                 * If the first argument is 2, then the divide-and-conquer algorithm will be used.
 Second argument will be the input location and the third will be the output location. <br/>

+<a name="unitTests"></a>
+# Unit Test
+There are 2 different unit test classes under closestpair directory.
+ClosestPairTestBruteForce.java tests the brute-force algorithm and ClosestPairTestDivideandConquer.java tests the divide-and-conquer algorithm.
+This two files test the 9 sample input files and their corresponding sample output files located under InputTestFiles and OutputTestFiles directories.<br/>
+<b>How to use unit tests from command line:</b><br/>
+* In the beginning, classpath should be set to the directory where closestpair, InputTestFiles and OutputTestFiles are located and also junit.jar file should be added to the classpath.<br/>
+Windows CMD: <i>set CLASSPATH = %classpath%;/some/directory/;/some/directory/junit4-4.8.2.jar</i><br/>
+Unix Terminal: <i>export CLASSPATH = $CLASSPATH:/some/directory/:/some/directory/junit4-4.8.2.jar</i><br/>
+* After setting the classpath, navigate to the closestpair directory where source and unit test files are located and compile all files.<br/>
+Command: <i> javac *.java </i>
+* After compiling the source files and unit tests, navigate to the directory where closestpair directory is located and execute one of the tests.<br/>
+Command:<br/>
+            - <i>java -cp .:/some/directory/closestpair/junit4-4.8.2.jar org.junit.runner.JUnitCore closestpair.ClosestPairTestBruteForce </i><br/>
+            - <i>java -cp .:/some/directory/closestpair/junit4-4.8.2.jar org.junit.runner.JUnitCore closestpair.ClosestPairTestBruteForce </i><br/>

 <a name="limitations"></a>
 # Limitations
 * Input text file should contain one point per line.
 For every line, coordinate values should be separated by "\t".
 For every point, input file should contain exactly same number of coordinates.